Thyssenkrupp, Tata Steel seal landmark joint venture deal

 The largest European steel deal since the takeover of Arcelor by Mittal in 2006, the 50-50 joint venture - to be named Thyssenkrupp Tata Steel - will have around 48,000 workers and about 17 billion euros ($19.9 billion) in sales.

-Based in the Netherlands, it will be the continent’s second-largest steelmaker after ArcelorMittal.
+Based in the Netherlands, it will be the continent’s second-largest steelmaker after ArcelorMittal (MT.AS).
 It forms the core of Thyssenkrupp CEO Heinrich Hiesinger’s plan to turn his steel-to-submarines conglomerate into a technology company.

 Completion of the deal, which has been in the making for more than two years, is expected either in the fourth quarter of this year or in the first quarter of 2019, depending on antitrust talks with the European Commission, the company said.